hacks-guide/Guide_Vita/docs/finalizing-setup.md

 ### Required Reading

-We will now setup the following applications:
+We will now setup the following application:

-+  **[Vita Homebrew Browser](https://github.com/devnoname120/vhbb/releases/)** *(allows for installation of homebrew applications from [VitaDB](https://vitadb.rinnegatamante.it/)*
 +  **[iTLS Installer](https://github.com/SKGleba/iTLS-Enso/releases/latest/)** *(adds TLSv1.2 support in older firmwares for online connection)*

-In order to install the necessary applications on your device, we use the VitaDeploy application to download the latest version of each app.
+In order to install the application on your device, we use the VitaDeploy application to download the latest version of the app.

 ### What You Need